mikaelbr/awesome-es2015-proxy/README.md

 - [tpyo](https://github.com/mathiasbynens/tpyo): A small script that enables you to make typos in JavaScript property names.
 Powered by ES6 proxies + Levenshtein string distance.
 - [stevia](https://github.com/traviskaufman/stevia): Experimental module providing natural sweetening for javascript objects
 - [known](https://github.com/sindresorhus/known): Allow only access to known object properties using ES2015 Proxy
+- [iSeries](https://github.com/anywhichway/iSeries): A set of modules that use Proxy to extend and enhance your existing JavaScript classes.

 ## Meta-programming in general